laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/unit-projects/unit-three-project-requirements.md

 - Feel free to use all resources available and collaborate with others.

-- If you do seek assistance in Slack, explain the issue, include screenshots, and explain what you've done to solve the issue on your own.
+- If you do seek assistance in Slack, explain the issue, include **screenshots**, a **repo link**, and explain what you've done to solve the issue on your own.

 <br>
 <br>